-I am pleased to present the 2017/18 annual accounts of BreastScreen Victoria Inc.
+I am pleased to present the annual financial statements of BreastScreen Victoria for the year ended 30 June 2019.

-2017/18 was another record year for BreastScreen Victoria, with 260,722 women screened (compared with 253,889 in 2016/17).
-A continuing focus on increasing access for all women in Victoria resulted in achieving 124.4% of our target for women aged 70-74 years, 112.9% of our target for Aboriginal and Torres Strait Islander women, and 99.9% of our target for culturally and linguistically diverse women.
+2018/19 was a record year for BreastScreen Victoria, with 267,589 clients screened, compared to 260,722 in 2017/18.
+A continued focus on increasing access to our services resulted in achieving 104.1% of our target for Aboriginal and Torres Strait Islander women, and 102.6% of our target for culturally and linguistically diverse women.

-The financial statements for the year report that the activities of BreastScreen Victoria resulted in an operating surplus of \$2,377,474.
-The overall surplus was \$1,518,688 after taking account of special projects.
+The financial statements for the year report that the activities of BreastScreen Victoria resulted in an operating surplus of \$1,287,533.
+The overall surplus was \$14,620 after taking account of special projects (time-limited projects) that progress BSV's strategic direction.
+This is the first overall surplus that BSV has achieved since 2014 without additional one-off funding from the Department of Health and Human Services-a commendable effort.